ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR uses its model to control the connection's sending behavior.
-Rather than using a single control parameter, like the C.cwnd parameter that limits inflight in the Reno and CUBIC congestion control algorithms, BBR uses three distinct control parameters:
+Rather than using a single control parameter, like the C.cwnd parameter that limits C.inflight in the Reno and CUBIC congestion control algorithms, BBR uses three distinct control parameters:

 1. C.pacing_rate: the maximum rate at which BBR sends data.